Dawnflare/GalleryArchiver/README.md

 # Gallery Archiver by Dawnflare

 Brave/Chromium extension that hoards infinite‑scroll galleries and saves them as a **single MHTML** file.
-Built for Civitai but may work on similar gallery pages.
+Built for Civitai but also tested on Tensor.Art's infinite galleries and other similar layouts.

 ## Features
 - **Autoscroll capture** – start the extension and it automatically scrolls through the gallery, collecting high‑resolution images until the limit is reached or you stop it.